 People who get tattoos often think of their skin as a canvas.
 But what happens when your canvas has irregularities?
 Does it affect the way your tattoo will look?

 Moles, however, aren’t just blemishes, but feel and are shaped quite differently than the rest of your skin.
-This brings up another, often more pressing question: can you tattoo on them at all?
+Can you tattoo on them at all?

 What Is a Mole?

 Moles are growths on the skin caused by the skin cells clustering together.
 They’re usually brown in color and may have a few hairs growing out of them.

 Moles are usually nothing to worry about, and the huge majority of them will be non-cancerous (especially if you develop them before adulthood).